endurodave/DelegateMQ/docs/DETAILS.md

 ## `IDispatcher`

 The `IDispatcher` interface is used to dispatch the target function argument data to a remote destination endpoint.
 Custom dispatchers such as sockets, named pipes, or `ZeroMQ` is supported.
-The `examples` folder contains sample projects.
+The `examples/sample-projects` folder contains sample projects.

 ```cpp
 /// @brief Delegate interface class to dispatch serialized function argument data